top of page

 Garlic Soaking 101.

 Soaking garlic cloves prior to planting has the potential to provide two important benefits.
-Soaking the cloves in a 2% soap, 2% mineral solution, in a 3% hydrogen peroxide solution, or in an alchhol solution has the potential to kill any mites or little critters living on the surface of the cloves.
+Soaking the cloves in a 2% soap, 2% mineral solution, in a 3% hydrogen peroxide solution, or in an alcohol solution has the potential to kill any mites or little critters living on the surface of the cloves.
 This first soak, cloves are submerged to destroy any mold, bacteria or other bad things that could survive the long, cold winter, and play mischief and create chaos in your garlic patch, next spring.
 This short, first soak, acts as an antiseptic, capable of destroying tiny mites hiding in the cloves, fungal diseases, and microbes (or at least prevent or inhibit their growth).
 It doesn't get the garlic drunk.

 The Power of Oxidation.
 Another Option.